 A Linux Foundation project, ODL began in 2013.
 It is possibly the largest open source SDN controller platform.
 Some vendors who have been users/supporters of this project are Ericsson, Brocade, HPE etc. This project was created with the evolution of SDN and its sole purpose is to create software controllers for the virtual networks.
 The architect can use parts or the entire code to create the controller.
 It is a flexible platform that can be deployed for customizing and automating networks of any size.

 launched by AT&T in 2017, ECOMP stands for Enhanced Control, Orchestration, Management and Policy.
 Even though it was developed internally to manage and automate VNFs (Virtual Network Functions) in its networks, the technology was handed over to Linux Foundation for further adaptation.
 According to AT&T, ECOMP is more of an ‘operating system’ than anything else for the developers to build their VNFs on.
 Linux Foundation has high hopes for ECOMP.
-They believe that if correctly adapted, it would provide enterprises a vendor-neutral open source framework.
+They believe that if correctly adopted, it would provide enterprises with a vendor-neutral open source framework.

 OpenStack is a software platform for cloud control and management and is deployed mostly as IaaS.
 OpenStack was born as a joint project between Rackspace Hosting and NASA way back in 2010.
 Since its re-branding later in 2012 as a Non-profit entity, more than 500 enterprises have joined the project.
 Since this cloud operating system is the result of many generations of production software, it is expected that this source code will be the base of all future open source implementations.

 Soon to be a part of ONF, P4 is a high-level programming language that enables the network hardware like the switches and the routers.
 Pretty much similar to the OpenFlow source control software, the only difference being that P4 concentrates on the data plane layer.
 The language is rather unique and has certain benefits.
-The network engineers can add new features and protocols and remove the unused and outdated ones.
+The network engineers can add new features and protocols and remove unused and outdated ones.
 P4 also enhances efficiency by increasing the processing power of the existing chips.
-The language was originally described in a SIGCOMM CCR paper in 2014 titled “Programming Protocol-Independent Packet Processors” (P4).
+The language was originally described in a SIGCOMM CCR paper in 2014 titled “Programming protocol-independent Packet Processors” (P4).

 Supported by an impressive collection of 23 founding members, ONF launched Stratum – open source switch operating system for Software Defined Networks in 2018.
 Google, being one of the founding members, open sourced the first revision of source code for Stratum, which helped the project with a solid base of Google’s production network software.
 Stratum’s aim of delivering the next generation of software defined networking is fulfilled with its white box switch solution.